-- 212. In order to ensure the ongoing integrity and functionality of the gilt market, any firm wishing to be recognised or endorsed as a GEMM (or IDB) must be able to demonstrate that, where applicable, it has all of the following: - a viable business plan, including demonstrable market demand; - sufficient balance sheet capabilities to support their intended activities; - adequate staffing resources, including trading, sales, research, risk management, settlement and compliance professionals; - relevant technological capabilities; - approval from an RIE and their regulator to undertake such activity; - a willingness to sign up to all of the DMO's requirements and expectations; and - a long term commitment to the UK Government bond market. - 213.
+- 224. In order to ensure the ongoing integrity and functionality of the gilt market, any firm wishing to be recognised or endorsed as a GEMM (or IDB) must be able to demonstrate that, where applicable, it has all of the following: - a viable business plan, including demonstrable market demand and the potential to bring new investors to the gilt market, sufficient to enable that firm to achieve a target market share within a reasonable timeframe; - sufficient balance sheet capabilities to support their intended activities; - a credit rating at least equivalent to the DMO's prevailing minimum acceptable counterparty limit.
+The DMO may, at its own discretion, impose haircut or margining arrangements on any counterparty where it is deemed prudent for risk management purposes.
+Applicants relying on parent group ratings can expect the DMO to conduct additional due diligence investigations regarding the financial support and guarantee arrangements for the subsidiary entity. - adequate staffing resources, including trading, sales, research, risk management, settlement and compliance professionals; - relevant technological capabilities; - written approval from an RIE and their regulator to undertake such activity; - a willingness to sign up to all of the DMO's requirements and expectations; and - a long term commitment to the UK Government bond market. - 225.
 Further details on any or all of the above may be obtained from DMO dealers.